The best lidos & splash parks

 Ryde Waterside Pool

-Also on the Island, there’s the Ryde Waterside Pool which is a 25-metre pool with a retractable roof for those rainy days.
-It’s open year round – so perfect for any random heatwaves we might have in April or September…
+Also on the Island, there’s the Ryde Waterside Pool which is a 25-metre pool with a retractable roof.
+It’s open year round – so perfect for summer showers and any random heatwaves we might have in April or September…

 Super splash pools

 If you’re looking for smaller splash parks for the little ones there are a huge amount across the area.
-Basingstoke has Chineham Park Splash Pad and Eastrop Park.
+Basingstoke has the recently refurbished Chineham Splash Pad at Chineham Park in Popley, and the centrally located paddling pool at Eastrop Park.

 Portsmouth has a few splash parks – all free to use – including one located by Canoe Lake on Southsea Seafront, just to east of South Parade Pier.
-There’s another one slightly further along outside the D-Day Museum (and located right by Watkins & Faux who do an amazing lunch).
-Gosport also has its own on the seafront at Stokes Bay.
+There’s another one slightly further along outside the D-Day Museum (and located right by Watkins & Faux cafe, who do a pretty good lunch).
+And Gosport also has its own on the seafront at Stokes Bay.

 Over in the Totton and Eling areas, there is Testwood Paddling Pool and Hanger Farm Pool – though these tend to rotate between which is open and can be closed at short notice.